alexey-martynov/fault-injection/README.md

 missing) or system calls.
 In such circumstances the "Fault Injection" technique is used.

 This library provides simple fault injection support.
-It's benefits:
+Its benefits:

 * Small.